Isn't She Great: Production

-The film was an international production, with the BBC, Lobell-Bergman Productions, Marbeni, Mutual Film Corporation, Tele München, Toho and Universal Pictures contributing, making it an American-British-German-Japanese co-production.
-Despite the international production, the film was not released in Japan.
+The film was an international production, with the BBC, Lobell-Bergman Productions, Marbeni, Mutual Film Corporation, Tele München, Toho and Universal Pictures contributing, making it an American-British-German-Japanese co-production.Despite the international production, the film was not released in Japan.

 Reception

-Isn't She Great was panned by critics, as the film holds a 25% rating on Rotten Tomatoes based on 61 reviews.
+Isn't She Great was not well received by critics, as the film holds a 24% rating on Rotten Tomatoes based on 62 reviews.
 The site's consensus states, "Bland material produces entirely forgettable comic performances."